ignited19/CSharpDrills/README.md

 # CSharpDrills
 C Sharp Training

-This Repo contains C# training in the following areas:
-  -String processing and manipulation
+This Repo contains C# training in the following areas: \n -String processing and manipulation